johnsosc/626finalproj/README.md

 ------------------------------------------------------------------
 ## Questions

-* How do the yellow and green taxi morning/evening commutes compare by distance? by demand?
+* How do the yellow and green taxi morning/evening commutes compare by distance?
+By demand?
 * Do certain zones overlap?
 If not, why?
-* Which zones are highest in demand? least?
+* Which zones are highest in demand?
+The least?
 ------------------------------------------------------------------
 ## Approach
 * I will examine the weekday work commute to see any trends between the two services.